Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 It's effectively [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) which allows you to declare classes, and members, methods, constructors etc. with a similar syntax to other languages.
 However it doesn't actually add any new underlying capability.
 What you end up with is the same as you could have set up without "class".

-Authors who have transitioned to using it say it's handy.
+Authors who have transitioned to using it say it's concise and handy.
 I'm just going to include links here to some resources.
 As always you can can find many more by searching.

 [MDN reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)
 [More info](https://javascript.info/class)